Using Amazon Author Central and creating an Author page can make a big difference in your book sales.

 The great news is, it’s super simple to create an Author Central account and a professional Author Page that will help turn potential readers into your lifelong fans.

-So, in order to get you started, let’s first create an Amazon Author Central account.
+So, to get started, let's create an Amazon Author Central account.

 Create Your Author Central Amazon Account